New York Gov. Signs Smoking Ban in State-Owned Beaches, Parks

 Those caught smoking in such areas could face a fine of $50.

-“Smoking is a dangerous habit that affects not only the smoker but everyone around them, including families and children enjoying our state’s great public places,” Hochul said in statement following the bill signing last month.
+“Smoking is a dangerous habit that affects not only the smoker but everyone around them, including families and children enjoying our state’s great public places,” Hochul said in a statement following the bill signing last month.
 “I’m proud to sign this legislation that will protect New Yorkers’ health and help reduce litter in public parks and beaches across the state.”

 The new law applies to both tobacco and cannabis.